StuXet/FirstUnityAdvancedAssignment/README.md

-# HomeWork
-Simple Tic Tac Toe
+# Simple Tic Tac Toe
 is as you read this, a classic Tic Tac Toe game

 This GAME was submitted as homework for the advanced unity course,